exoclime/HELIOS-K/docs/helios_k/heliosk.rst

    if cut = 0, then no cutting is performed.
 -  doResampling:

-   - 1: all the sorted opacity functions per bin are resampled with a Chebyshev polynomial, and the coefficients are written to the file ``Out_<name>_cbin.dat``.
    - 0: no resampling is done.
+   - 1: all the sorted opacity functions per bin are resampled with a Chebyshev polynomial, and the coefficients from all bins are written to the file ``Out_<name>_cbin.dat``.
+   - 2: all the sorted opacity functions per bin are resampled with a Chebyshev polynomial, and the coefficients from each bin are written to a sepparate file ``Out_<name>_cbin<bin_number>.dat``.

 -  nC: Number of Chebyshev coefficients use for the resampling.
 -  doTransmission: